op/go-logging/README.md

 and logger.

 **_NOTE:_** backwards compatibility promise have been dropped for master.
-Please vendor this package or use `gopkg.in/op/go-logging.v1`.
+Please vendor this package or use `gopkg.in/op/go-logging.v1` for previous version.
 See [changelog](CHANGELOG.md) for details.

 ## Example